Read next

 Station-led density works when it feels intentional.
 When applicants treat transport proximity as licence to maximise floor area without design logic, resistance follows.
 But where schemes demonstrate that intensity strengthens walkability, animates streets, and reinforces local centres, the planning argument becomes far stronger.

-There is, however, a structural flaw in the threshold criteria: what Lichfields has termed the "frequency trap."
-By limiting the policy to stations that already have high service levels, the draft excludes vast swathes of sustainable land around rural or edge-of-settlement stations that currently see fewer trains precisely because they lack housing.
+There is also a structural weakness in the threshold criteria: what Lichfields has termed the “frequency trap”.
+By limiting the policy to stations that already have high service levels, the draft excludes large areas of sustainable land around countryside or edge-of-settlement stations that currently see fewer trains precisely because they lack housing.

 According to Lichfields' analysis, if the criteria were widened to include the top 80 Travel to Work Areas by productivity and stations with just one train per hour in each direction, the development capacity could rise from around 630,000 homes to nearly 1.5 million.
 The current policy risks leaving perfectly viable locations stuck in a vicious circle: unable to grow because the trains do not stop often enough, and unable to secure better services because the growth is not permitted.
 This is a solvable problem, and one the Government should revisit before the new framework is finalised.